SorourMo/38-Cloud-A-Cloud-Segmentation-Dataset/README.md

 ### Some Important Points:
 1. Thin clouds (haze) are also considered as clouds (as well as thick clouds).
 2. Natural color images are false color images used for further visualization purposes.
 They have not used in the training and test phase of \[1] and \[2]\.
 3. Some of the patches do not have useful information (0 pixel values) in them.
-That is because of black margins around the Landsat 8 images.
+That is because of the black margins around the Landsat 8 images.

 If you found this dataset useful for your research please cite these two papers: